UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session09.rst

 There are many things you can do with a simple pattern like this one.
 So many, that we give it a special name:

-.. rst-class:: centered
+.. rst-class:: centered medium

 **Decorator**

-.. rst-class:: build
+.. rst-class:: build centered
 .. container::

-    A decorator is a function that takes a function as an argument and returns a function as a return value.
+    "A decorator is a function that takes a function as an argument and returns a function as a return value.""

     That's nice and all, but why is that useful?